-Baking can be a handy skill.
-There are several things to like about it.
-It’s mental because you measure and time things accurately.
-It’s physical because it involves beating, stirring, or folding ingredients together.
-It’s meditative because while things are in the oven you might as well read or mull something over in your mind.
-Or get busy and clean up the mess, which goes back to being physical.
-There are important sensory and emotional elements too.
+Baking is a handy skill.
+There are good reasons to spend time this way.
+One reason is mental because you must measure and time things accurately.
+Another is physical because there is beating, stirring, or folding of ingredients.
+It is also meditative because while things are in the oven you can muse about important things as you clean up the mess.
+There are sensory and emotional elements too.
 Whatever is in the oven smells great, creates memories, and tastes better than anything from the store.

 My reasons for enjoying baking evolved over time.
 In the beginning, it satisfied an insatiable teen-aged sweet tooth.
-At 16, I was baking cookies regularly, convinced it was “healthier” than Coca Cola and candy bars.
+I convinced myself that large batches of homemade cookies were “healthier” than Coca Cola and candy bars.
 Later, it was an expression of love for a growing family.

 There were no appetizing sweets when we lived in Cyprus and Asia in the 1990s.
 Imported Oreos or Chips Ahoy were available only in the form of stale crumbs.
-Fig Newtons were an occasional purchase, but only after surreptitiously squeezing the package to make sure they were fresh.
-I kept the family in freshly baked homemade cookies, muffins, and coffee cakes for years.
+Fig Newtons were occasionally purchased, but only after squeezing the package for freshness.
+I kept the family in cookies, muffins, and coffee cakes for years.
 Baking was also useful for saying thank you to friends for a kindness or favor.

 When our children were very small, there was a storybook called Five Minutes’ Peace by Jill Murphy.
-I’m not sure they even remember it.
+I’m not sure they remember it.
 It was really for mothers, which is why I remember it.
 An elephant named Mrs. Large tries to claim five minutes of peace from her three rambunctious offspring.
 Of course she never does.
 They always want to see what she is doing.
 They follow her into the bathroom while she is bathing, into the kitchen while she tries to read the newspaper or drink a cup of tea.
 She never claims a full five minutes by herself because they want her undivided attention.
 At one time or another most mothers of young children fantasize about a bit of quiet solitude away from family routines.